UPPS 07.07.05 - Emergency Loan Program (ELP)

 The university will credit funds from an ELP directly to a student’s account.
 Applications are accepted three to five days prior to the scheduled due date for each registration period.
 This date is dependent upon the disbursement of financial aid funds to assure that all available funds are applied to the student’s account.
 Loans for subsequent installment payments are not available.

-Due Date - is based upon the term for which the funds are loaned:
+Due dates are based upon the term for which the funds are loaned.

 If the student withdraws from the university before the due date, the total unpaid balance of the loan plus the origination fee becomes due and payable immediately.

-Default - The loan defaults if the student does not pay off the loan amount on or before the due date, even though a repayment plan is established.
-The university will assess additional fees and place a hold on the student’s records.
+Default – The loan defaults if the student does not pay off the loan amount on or before the due date, even though a repayment plan is established.
+The university will assess an additional fee and place a hold on the student’s records.

-Origination Fee - A 1.25 percent origination fee based on the amount lent will be added to the student’s account at the time loan is disbursed.
+Origination Fee – A 1.25 percent origination fee based on the amount borrowed will be added to the student’s account at the time loan is disbursed.
 No additional interest is charged.

-Delinquent Fee - If loans are not paid in full by the established due date, an additional $25 fee will be added per month for a period not to exceed six months.
+Delinquent Fee – If a loan is not paid in full by the established due date, an additional $65 fee will be added to the account balance.

 Promissory Note – Students must electronically sign a promissory note.
 Failure to do so will cause the loan to be canceled.

-Repayment - Recipients should make payments to Texas State Student Business Services either online or by mail.
-Cash payments will only be accepted at the Student Business Services - Cashier Operations Office.
+Repayment – Recipients should make payments to Student Business Services (SBS) either online or by mail.
+Cash payments will only be accepted in person at the SBS cashier windows.

 Prepayment – The student may pay the ELP prior to the due date without penalty.